 Indiana State University will not provide access to nor disclose any personally identifiable information from a student's education records, except directory information as set forth in below, without consent of the student except, within its discretion, as follows:

-- To school officials with legitimate educational interests, including instructional and administrative staff, contractors, consultants, volunteers, or other parties to whom the school has outsourced institutional services or functions, provided that the conditions.
+- To school officials with legitimate educational interests, including instructional and administrative staff, contractors, consultants, volunteers, or other parties to whom the school has outsourced institutional services or functions.

 - To officials of another school where the student seeks or intends to enroll upon request from the other school.

 - To a contractor, consultant, volunteer or other party with whom Indiana State University has contracted to provide institutional services or functions, provided, however, that the contractor, consultant, volunteer or other party has agreed to limits on re-disclosure as required by the Office of Registration and Records.

 - To authorized representatives for federal or state program purposes.